-Wage registers and recordkeeping duties require prescribed forms, electronic or physical maintenance, and five-year preservation.
-Employers covered by the Code on Wages must maintain prescribed registers electronically or in physical form, including the Employee Register, Register of Wages, Overtime, Advances, Fines and Deductions for Damage and Loss, and the Attendance Register-cum-Muster Roll.
-Fines, realisations, deductions and related realisations are to be recorded in Form IV, and the relevant authority for fine realisations is the Deputy Chief Labour Commissioner (Central) having jurisdiction.
+Wage registers and record-keeping obligations require prescribed forms, recording of fines and deductions, and five-year preservation.
+Employers covered by the Code on Wages must maintain prescribed registers electronically or in physical form, including an Employee Register in Form I, a Register of Wages, Overtime, Advances, Fines and Deductions for Damage and Loss in Form IV, and an Attendance Register-cum-Muster Roll in Form IX.
+Fines, realisations, deductions and related realisations must be recorded in Form IV.
 The registers must be preserved for five years from the date of the last entry.

 Cases where this provision is explicitly mentioned in the judgment/order text; may not be exhaustive.
 To view the complete list of cases mentioning this section, Click here.